 future form in Lingala take the affix "-ko-" instead of "-ta-" in swahili for

-Please note that I am not a linguist or expert of any sort, but just an ordinary folk who loves languages, therefore some of my literary jargon may not be accurate.
+Please note that I am not a linguist or expert of any sort, but just an ordinary folk who loves languages, therefore some of my "literary jargon" may not be a hundred percent sound.
 However, the information presented here including the meaning of words are demonstrably accurate.

 SWAHILI - LINGALA (MEANING)